kegriz/saper/README.md

-"# saper"

-29.01.2018
+# Saper
+Easy javascript game

+<a target="_blank" href="http://rafalrudko.com/code/saper/">click</a>

-First version written on the phone
+29.01.2018: Uploaded first version written on the phone in 2017